-Mobile caecum is an anatomical variant and often is defined as a failure of cecum, terminal ileum, and right colon along with the mesentery to fuse to the posterior parietal peritoneal wall.
-This results in increased mobilty of the caecum
+Mobile caecum is an anatomical variant and is often defined as a failure of the caecum, terminal ileum, and right colon, along with the mesentery, to fuse to the posterior parietal peritoneal wall.
+This results in increased mobility of the caecum.

-It has been been estimated to occur in 10-20 % of the population 4.
+It has been estimated to occur in 10-20 % of the population 4.

-It can be asymptomatic in many case but if symptomatic may result in mobile caecum syndrome.
+It is asymptomatic in many cases, but if symptomatic, may result in mobile caecum syndrome.

-- caecal volvulus: rare (it may also carry a higher complication rate in an event of a caecal volvulus
+- caecal volvulus: rare, but may also carry a higher complication rate in the event that it occurs

 - mechanical bowel obstruction: rare